antronerds/r2-tutorials/docs/Kaplan_Meier.md

     dataset that is not available in R2.
 Especially for this reason we have made a user defined version within R2, where you can paste your cohort into R2 from e.g. a textfile and run the procedure.
-To initiate such a user defined Kaplan Scan, select the "Kaplan Meier" > "Kaplan Meier by user provided data" option from the left hand menu.
+To initiate such a user defined Kaplan Scan, select the *Kaplan Meier* option again from the main page left menu, and click  on the *Kaplan-Meier analysis using custom data* button underneath the panel.

 	![](_static/images/KaplanMeier/Kaplanscan_userdefined_1a.png "Figure    12: Kaplanscan with user defined    data")